 They will be paid a fixed rate per course assessed, which will include travel expenses, travelling time, completion of reports and the use of their own ICT equipment.

 Expenses including excess mileage will be paid when appropriate and authorised.

 Those successful in interview will be subject to police vetting clearance prior to any appointment.

-We are not currently recruiting, but any vacancies in the future will be advertised on the opportunities page of the website.
+Opportunities and vacancies will be advertised on the opportunities page of the website.